harrysolutions/univention-corporate-server/doc/architecture/concepts/permission.rst

    UCS creates one user account called *Administrator* during the installation of the first UCS system (Primary Directory Node) in a domain.
 It is the first user account and has all permissions for the domain.
 The *Administrator* user account is member of the *Domain Admins* group.

-Users in *Domain Admins* group have all domain permissions.
-To join a UCS system to the domain administrators need a user account in the group *Domain Admins*.
+   Users in *Domain Admins* group have all domain permissions just like the *Administrator* account.
+To join a UCS system to the domain, administrators need a user account in the group *Domain Admins*.

 Machine account
 ---------------